 After completing your first triathlon, or maybe you have a couple races under your belt, or even a few seasons of racing Olympic and Sprint distance triathlons, you might wonder what the next step in the progression of triathlon could be.
 A lot of triathletes set their sights on the Half Ironman Triathlon as their foray into triathon evolves.
 A Half Ironman (or Half Iron-distance) Triathlon consists of a 1.2 mile swim, a 56 mile bike ride, finished off with a 13.1 mile run.

-The Half Ironman Program (HIP) is designed to take an athlete with previous triathlon experience (minimum of at least one Olympic / International distance race) to the next level up in racing distance: the Half Ironman.
+The Half Ironman Program (HIP) is designed to take an athlete with previous triathlon experience to the next level up in racing distance: the Half Ironman.
 The HIP offers three different levels of training to cover the needs of most athletes.
 The clinic schedule is designed to support the designated goal race however the training plan can be adjusted to fit any Half Iron distance race.

 What is the HIP Goal Race?